-The Commission was, therefore, satisfied that the SACU product and the imported products are "like products", for purposes of comparison in this investigation, in terms of Article 2.6 of the Anti-Dumping Agreement.
+After considering all the above factors, the Commission was satisfied that the SACU product and the imported product are "like products", for purposes of comparison in this investigation, in terms of Article 2.6 of the Anti-Dumping Agreement.

 3. SACU INDUSTRY